kuiper2000/tropical-dynamics/_sources/Climatology/governing_equation.md

 \end{align}
 ```

-This is a very important scaling.
-It implies that away from the region with significant vertical motion ($Ri$ is small), the flow is nearly barotropic (vorticity/angular momentum is conserved) i.e., flow over different vertical levels are independent from each other!
+This scaling is significant because it shows that in regions with minimal vertical motion (where $Ri$ is small), the flow is nearly barotropic, meaning vorticity (or angular momentum) is conserved.
+As a result, the flow remains largely independent across different vertical levels.

-To summary what we learn in this section:
-According to the scaling above, we know
+Based on the above scaling, we can conclude:

-(1) Hydrostatic assumption only works when the aspect ratio is small
+* The hydrostatic assumption is valid only when the aspect ratio is small.
-(2) Weak Temperature Gradient is solid assumption due to big Rossby number (small Coriolis force)
+* The weak temperature gradient assumption is reliable in the tropics due to a large Rossby number (implying a small Coriolis force).
-(3) Over regions without convection, the flow is barotropic.
+* In regions without convection, the flow is barotropic.
-(4) Over regions with convection, the main balance is $w\frac{N^2}{g}=\frac{Q}{c_p T}$
+* In regions with convection, the main balance is given by: $w\frac{N^2}{g}=\frac{Q}{c_p T}$

 The last point is so-called quasi-equilibrium.
 The change in diabatic forcing is always balanced by the vertical motion.
 Through mass continuity, we also know the connection between vertical motion and horizontal wind and to solve the entire circulation pattern with given forcing.
 We will cover more about this topic in the week of tropical wave.